rapid7/insightconnect-plugins/jenkins/help.md

 # Description

-[Jenkins](https://jenkins.io/) is an open source automation server which enables developers around the world to reliably build, test, and deploy their software.
-This plugin utilizes the [Jenkins Python API](http://git.openstack.org/cgit/openstack/python-jenkins).
+[Jenkins](https://jenkins.io/) is an open-source automation tool built for continuous integration purposes.
+Jenkins allows developers around the world to reliable build, test, and deploy their software.
+This plugin uses the [Jenkins Python API](https://opendev.org/jjb/python-jenkins) to programmatically start and collect information from Jenkins builds.

 # Key Features

-* Continuous Integration
-* Continuous Deploy
+* Continuous Integration/Continuous Deployment
+* Start a new build job in Jenkins
+* Get information about a specific build

 # Requirements